shatsky/lightning-image-viewer/README.md

 ## Credits

 Special thanks to:
-- JYKITORS, for constantly supplying me with free (as in beer, not as in speech) delicious sushi (not as in Sushi file previewer for GNOME/Nautilus; by the way, this viewer can be used like Sushi/QuickLook, toggling (pre)view with Enter key, given that your file manager is configured to open images with it upon Enter key press; or with any other key, if you can configure your file manager accordingly and build the viewer with patched source to bind the key to exit action; check the event loop in `main()`)
+- JYKITORS, for constantly supplying me with free (as in beer, not as in speech) delicious sushi (not as in Sushi file previewer for GNOME/Nautilus; though this viewer "toggling" feature resembles Sushi/QuickLook UX, it's quite different, providing convenient borderless pan&zoom instead of illusion that input focus stays on file manager window)
 - ChatGPT (in case it does have consciousness after all), for its time-saving advice, and all humans who created knowledge which it was trained on
 - all conscious humans who don't copypaste valuable lossy-compressed images as pixmaps (which causes loss of compression and addition of new compression artifacts upon repeated lossy compression) but share them as files